 Why “One Course” Is a Feature Here

 Unlike Desert Mountain or Silverleaf, Pinnacle Peak Country Club is intentionally single-course.
+That creates:

 - highly predictable tee availability